An Additivity theorem for cobordism categories: Cobordism categories of <k> -manifolds

 There is an obvious commutative square of functors

 where the upper horizontal functor is the inclusion

-(using a standard inclusion $\IR\to [0,\infty)$ in the relevant coordinate) on objects and morphisms, and the functor $\dell_{1}$ takes the first boundary on objects and morphisms.
+(using a standard inclusion $\IR\to [0,\infty)$ in the relevant coordinate) on objects and morphisms, and the functor $\dell_{1}$ is given by taking the first boundary on objects and morphisms.
 The lower left entry denotes the subcategory of $\cob_{d-1, \cor{k}}$ on the empty set and empty morphisms.
 Actually this is isomorphic to the topological semi-group $\vert S_\bullet (0,\infty)\vert $ (the geometric realization on the singular construction on the space $(0,\infty)$, semi-group structure by addition).
 The lower horizontal functor is the inclusion and the left vertical functor sends $(W,\underline a)$ to $\underline a$.

-\begin{theorem} The above square realizes to a homotopy pull-back square.
+\begin{theorem} The above square becomes a homotopy pull-back square after geometric realization.
 Since $B\cob^\emptyset$ is contractible, we obtain a fibration sequence

 \end{theorem}

 In the case $k=0$ this yields the sequence from Theorem \ref{thm:main_genauer}. --- To prove this theorem, we will verify the criterion of the local-to-global principle for the functor $\dell_{1}$.
 First both $\cob_{d,\cor k}$ and $\cob_{d-1,\cor{k-1}}$ are weakly unital and $\dell$ is a weakly unital functor, for $M\times [0,1]$ is a weak unit of the object $M$ in either category.
 The subcategory $\cob_{d-1}^\emptyset$ of $\cob_{d-1}$ consists entirely of weak units in $\cob_{d-1}$ and is clearly locally fibrant.